-If you have questions about this concentration, Randy Trzeciak (rft@cert.org).
-Further information on public policy and management careers in the cyber security profession is available from the National Initiative for Cybersecurity Careers and Studies (http://niccs.us-cert.gov/training/tc/framework).
+If you have questions about this concentration, Randy Trzeciak (randallt@andrew.cmu.edu).
+Further information on public policy and management careers in the cyber security profession is available from the National Initiative for Cybersecurity Careers and Studies (http://niccs.uscert.gov/training/tc/framework).

 There are two foundational courses.
-To gain a substantial and broad understanding of cyber security as it relates to information assets, networks, and the use of the Internet students will take 95-756 Introduction to Information Security Management.
-To understand the policy aspects of cyber security, students will take 95-803 Survey of Security Policy, which broadly explores the policymakers and relevant policies that guide and govern cyber security in both government and private industry, such as the newly-published National Institutes of Standards and Technology (NIST) Cyber Security Framework.
-Students in 95-803 will also study well-known cases of cyber intrusion and disruption and explore the policy considerations that would have limited or mitigated disruptive outcomes.
+To gain a substantial and broad understanding of cyber security as it relates to information assets, networks, and the use of the Internet students will take 95-752 Introduction to Information Security Management.
+To understand the policy aspects of cyber security, students will take 95-755 Information Security Risk Management, which broadly explores the policymakers and relevant policies that guide and govern cyber security in both government and private industry, such as the newly-published National Institutes of Standards and Technology (NIST) Cyber Security Framework.
+Students in 95-755 will also study well-known cases of cyber intrusion and disruption and explore the policy considerations that would have limited or mitigated disruptive outcomes.

 Additional concentration courses allow students to further enhance their technical understanding of cyber security (for example, 95-748 Software and Security) or to develop specific expertise in critical policy areas such as privacy (94-806 Privacy in the Digital Age).
-While computer programming is not a prerequisite for this concentration, some cybersecurity concentration courses such as 95-748 Software and Security and 95-769 Network Security Analysis may involve exposure to minor coding or script development concepts.
+While computer programming is not a prerequisite for this concentration, some cyber-security concentration courses such as 95-748 Software and Security may involve exposure to minor coding or script development concepts.
 Prior programming experience is not necessary to enroll in these courses.